alexdseo/Semantic-Forensics-in-Scientific-Literature/README.md

 data is available that could be joined with this information” to affect its Five V’s (volume, velocity, variety, veracity and value) intentionally, or unintentionally.

-In this project, we will scrap additional additional information about each author for each of the provided publications and collecting and joining it to the Bik dataset.
+In this project, we will scrap additional information about each author for each of the provided publications and collecting and joining it to the Bik dataset.
 For example, “Lab Size (number of students)”, “Publication Rate”, “Other Journals Published In” and some information about “First